kmaaallen/simon-game/documentation/automatedTesting/automatedTesting.md

 adding in the code that will make them pass and then refactoring the code / tests.
 For this project most of the refactoring and stream-lining took place towards the end once my game was fully functional.
 <br>
-I didn't separate out the game data from the user interface and game logic code in my test.js script for ease, however I did separate these elements with comments for readability.
-The full test.js document can be viewed here: https://github.com/kmaaallen/simon-game/blob/master/documentation/automatedTesting/scripts/test.js
+Initially I didn't separate out the game data from the user interface and game logic code and ran the specs on a single test.js file.
+However I later ran the specs on my deployed js files (in the js directory within the assets directory) to avoid code duplication.
+I also added the gameTesting.js file which contained functions used only for testing and not for running the game in the browser.

+The gameTesting.js file can be viewed at: https://github.com/kmaaallen/simon-game/blob/master/assets/js/gameTesting.js

 The full list of specs for testing game logic can be viewed at: https://github.com/kmaaallen/simon-game/blob/master/documentation/automatedTesting/spec/testSpec.js